Wednesday, December 30, 2015

 More precisely (although Armstrong doesn't say so explicitly), it appears at the same stage of cultural development: when the nomadic life of the herders gives way to the settled life of the farmers, which enables the rise of cities and states.
 These larger conglomerations of human societies necessitate the toleration of differing religions and world views.
 This tolerance leads to a more abstract and less transactional vies of the deity, hence the development of the five major religions (Hinduism, Buddhism, Judaism, Christianity, Islam), which have far more in common than even their most enlightened followers generally accept.

 A thoroughly researched book, sometimes tedious in its detail, that reminds us that we are all the same species, and one way or another must find common beliefs and values if we are to survive what we have done to the planet and to each other.
-Her A History of God presents the same thesis in a shorter and more thematic form. ***
+Armstrong's A History of God presents the same thesis in a shorter and more thematic form. ***

 Money and Ayn Rand